 A landmark in the annals of American photography and polar adventure, William Bradford’s book The Arctic Regions was first published for subscribers in 1873.
 No more than three hundred copies of the leather-bound elephant folio are known to have been printed.
 The book has been a prized possession of major American and European museums, libraries, and collectors ever since.

-With an introduction written by the noted polar historian Russell A. Potter, The Arctic Regions is now available for the first time to the trade.
-As the pace of global climate change quickens and the magnificent Arctic icecap dwindles, its publication could not be more timely or important.
+With an introduction written by the noted polar historian Russell A. Potter, The Arctic Regions is now available in a special limited edition.

 This new and elegant Godine edition [. . .] wonderfully showcases the historic duo tone photography of a 19th century polar expedition.
 Superbly reproduced photographs are provided with William Bradford’s original captioning.
 This superbly produced Godine edition is [. . .] an impressive addition to community and academic library Photography and 19th century Arctic Exploration Studies reference collections.